Xblue707/codebreaker/README.md

 ## Format

 Install `clang-format` and remember to format your code before pushing it.
+Make sure you do it.
+Or else.

 ## Contributors